Sulvrix17/BwaishNet/README.md

-# mikrotik-page
+# internet-provider-pages
- A simple Design for an internet provider login page.
+ A simple Design for a multiple internet provider pages.